skellis46/slipbox/body being known.md

 Body being known.
 Known by what? (and that there is nothing to find at that point -- non dual awareness).
 It seems to me that this might be a way of understanding embodiment.

 Note how Leder in [[the lived body and embodiment]] hints at this (through writing of Husserl, Merleau-Ponty, and Straus) but it's so difficult to write about as slips into subject-object constructions: "organised around my corporeal position".
-Also seems to make the body a special kind of object -- which I am not convinced it is (or that we gain anything by making it so)
+Also seems to make the body a special kind of object (or [[the body as an object of special regard]]; [[an object of special regard]])-- which I am not convinced it is (or that we gain anything by making it so)

 - [[nonduality]]